SingleCycleKing/2015-StayUp/sophomore.md

 ##3.Algorithm (20 Points)
 > Date.Structure+Algorithm=Progarm

-- The equation is the key to program.Tonight you will learn one of ADT and use it to solve one simple problem.(you can search any information through the internet)
+- The equation is the key to program.Tonight you will learn one ADT and use it to solve one simple problem.(you can search any information through the internet)

-- Binary Tree is an abstract data type.Just Like this.
+- Binary Tree is an ADT.Just Like this.
 ![tree picture](http://upload.wikimedia.org/wikipedia/commons/thumb/d/df/Binary_tree.png/350px-Binary_tree.png)
 For more information click [BinaryTree](http://zh.wikipedia.org/wiki/%E4%BA%8C%E5%8F%89%E6%A0%91) What we will use tonight is only **the expression tree**.